Muma College of Business Marketing Department Plans To Offer a New Major, Supply-Chain Management, by 2019

 In 2014, the Muma College of Business created the Center for Supply Chain Management & Sustainability, the first and currently only center of its kind in Florida.
 The center has a faculty that includes five experts on supply-chain management, two of whom are Fulbright scholars who travel overseas to present research on supply-chain issues.

-An effort to recruit students for the program is already underway, said Rob Hooker, a Fulbright faculty member and an authority on supply-chain management.
+An effort to recruit students for the program is already underway, said Rob Hooker, a Fulbright Specialist Program member and an authority on supply-chain management.
 Once they understand the concept, he said, many business students "are drawn to it like moths to a flame."

 Students showing interest in the program generally "are the cream of the crop," he said.
 "We do want the right students in the program."